HexaHera/Bloggg-Engine/README.md

 -   **Intelligent Ranking:** Results are ranked using the industry-standard Okapi BM25F algorithm, which intelligently scores documents based on term frequency and document length.
 Title matches are given a boost to prioritize relevance.
 -   **Scalable, Concurrent Crawling:** The architecture uses Redis as a message queue for URLs to be crawled.
 This allows multiple crawler processes to run concurrently—either on a single machine or distributed across several—dramatically speeding up the data collection process.
 -   **Highlighted Snippets:** The search results page displays contextual snippets from the article body with the search terms highlighted, showing exactly why a result is relevant.
+-   **Pagination and Result Count:** The search results page shows the total number of results and supports pagination, so you can easily browse through large result sets without being overwhelmed.

 ## Tech Stack